R-Gaurav/r-gaurav.github.io/_posts/2022-05-22-Spiking-Max-Pooling-in-Convolutional-Spiking-Neural-Networks.md

 |:--:|
 | <b> Fig taken from our paper - <i>MJOP Net</i> for $$2\times2$$ MaxPooling </b>|

 The topmost root neuron receives a running $$max(.)$$ of all the input currents, and then it spikes at a rate corresponding to the maximum computed current $$U_{max}$$.
-Since it outputs spikes (and not the maximum current) at a rate directly proportional to the maximum input current $$U_{max}$$, we need to _**scale**_ the filtered output spikes to match it to the true maximum current.
+Since it outputs spikes (and not the maximum current $$U_{max}$$) at a rate directly proportional to the maximum input current $$U_{max}$$, we need to _**scale**_ the filtered output spikes to match it to the true maximum current `True Max U` (note `True Max U` = $$U_{max}$$).
 Had the root neuron been able to communicate current to the next connected neuron on Loihi, outputting a simple $$max(.)$$ of currents would have been possible; but this is not the case here.
 Note that, the required number of compartments in the MC neuron is same as the number of elements in the MaxPooling window.
 Also note that the value of _**scale**_ depends on a number of factors, e.g. the root neuron's configuration and the maximum input current to the root neuron.
 More details on how to choose the _**scale**_ value are in our paper.

 ### $$2\times2$$ spiking-MaxPooling PoC Code
 Since NengoLoihi uses the NxCore APIs (and not the NxNet APIs), I had to use the low level NxCore APIs to configure the `Ensemble` of neurons to a MC neuron on the Loihi hardware.
-In short, for a $$2\times2$$ MaxPooling, you need to create an `Ensemble` $$4$$ neurons, then access the NengoLoihi object mapping the `Ensemble` to the Loihi board, and then configure the individual neurons (now considered as "compartments" on the Loihi board) to create a MC neuron with `MAX` join-Op between the compartments.
+In short, for a $$2\times2$$ MaxPooling, you need to create an `Ensemble` of $$4$$ neurons, then access the NengoLoihi object mapping the `Ensemble` to the Loihi board, and then configure the individual neurons (now considered as "compartments" on the Loihi board) to create a MC neuron with `MAX` join-Op between the compartments.
 I named such a network of compartments as the **MJOP** Net - in the figure above.

 Following is the minimal PoC code for creating the **MJOP** Net: